White King (Through the Looking-Glass)

 The White King is a fictional character who appears in Lewis Carroll's 1871 fantasy novel Through the Looking-Glass.
 Aside from Alice herself, he is one of the earliest chesspieces that are introduced into the story.
 Although he does not interact with Alice as much as the White Queen does, because Alice becomes a pawn on his side of the Chess-game, he is, on some levels, the most important character within the story at least as far as the game is concerned.
 He is not to be confused with the King of Hearts from Alice's Adventures in Wonderland.

+Role in Through the Looking-Glass

 Prior to the game

 When Alice first sees the White King, having passed through the eponymous looking glass, he is a chesspiece of normal size, but animate, and, for whatever reason, cannot hear or see Alice at this stage.
 Alice, not realising this, picks both him and the White Queen off the floor and places them on a table, leading them to believe that some unseen volcano blew them up there.
 Afterwards, however, she has some mischievous fun by manipulating the King's handwriting from behind while he writes so that he comes out with nonsense in his memorandum book ("the White Knight is sliding down the poker.
 He balances very badly").
 She soon leaves him alone, however, when she sees the poetry-book in which "Jabberwocky" is written.